 Dr. Nandini’s ‘Left Behind’ talks of all these and more, and holds up a mirror to the society to show them how their moral judgements are perceived, in the voice of a suicide loss survivor, the very voice that is threatened to be silenced from the word go.
 I am sure writing this book wouldn’t have been easy for Dr. Nandini; as it is living through those experiences must have been quite harrowing, re-living them while writing this book would have been unimaginable; especially, after losing a loved one she shared her life with for over 30 years.
 Yet, she found the courage to talk about the life after his death and boldly give her take on how people around perceived his death and her responsibility (or lack thereof) in it.

 Dr. Nandini also talks about the gender dynamics that plays a role in the perception of suicide loss survivors.
 If the roles are reversed and a girlfriend/ a wife dies by suicide, our society would easily brand the dead lady to be a mad woman and most times would be sympathetic towards the man who is left behind.
-So much unlike the women and girls left behind, who need a lot of resilience to face the vultures of the society!
-Think of how the media (which is nothing but the reflection of our society) once bulldozed actress Rekha’s reputation after the suicide of her husband and, even as recently as last year, remember the circus around SSR’s suicide, and his girlfriend being forced into the eye of storm.
+So much unlike the way it is for women and girls left behind, who need a lot of resilience to face the vultures of the society.
+Think of how the media (which is nothing but the reflection of our society) once bulldozed actress Rekha’s reputation to the ground, after the suicide of her husband.
+And, even as recently as last year, remember the circus around SSR’s suicide, and his girlfriend being forced into the eye of storm.

-But then, if I had to slap every insensitive person I had come across, I would have nursed a very sore palm for many days then.
-Today, I wouldn’t mind giving tight slaps as many times as it would take for insensitive folks to keep their opinions to themselves, sore palm or not!
-I am nothing like how I was back then.
-I’m a sufficiently confident person who can’t take any form of bullshit, well travelled enough to know that the world is big enough to accommodate everyone’s dreams and desires; and, have worked sufficiently hard and have earned a decent name for myself in my profession.
+But then, if I had to slap every insensitive person I had come across, I would have nursed a very sore palm for many days, during that time.
+Today, I wouldn’t mind it though, I would give tight slaps as many times as it would take for insensitive folks to keep their opinions to themselves, sore palm or not!
+For I am nothing like how I once were – I’m a sufficiently confident person who can’t take any form of bullshit, well travelled enough to know that the world is big enough to accommodate everyone’s dreams and desires; and, have worked sufficiently hard and have earned a decent name for myself in my profession.
 Unbeknownst to myself, and thanks to the right support I had in form of parents, mentors and loved ones, I have been able to convert what would have been a Post Traumatic Stress Disorder (PTSD) into a Post Traumatic Growth (PTG).